dafny-lang/rfcs/0005-ordered-quantification.md

     This is a generalization of the previous case that supports pattern matching, as in variable declarations and match statements.
     It allows destructuring datatypes and tuples, as in `(k, v) <- myMap.Items`, and filtering, as in `Some(x) <- mySetOfOptionals`.

-A single quantifier domain may include multiple such declarations separated by commas, in which case the orderings described for each clause take lexicographic precedence.
+When a single quantifier domain includes multiple declarations separated by commas, the the orderings take precedence from left to right.
 The domain `x <- [1, 2], y <- [3, 4]` will therefore specify the following bindings in this order:

 1.  `x == 1, y == 3`